ultimaille/graphite-addon-loader/README.md

 ![](images/add_addon_loader_startup.png)

 Graphite will start and execute this script.
-A menu `Externals` should appear.
+A menu `Add-ons` should appear.

 ![](images/manage_addons.png)

 ### Add add-ons

-You can add many add-ons at once by choosing an add-ons directory via the menu `Externals -> Manage add-ons -> Parameters`.
-The directory will be scanned (browsing all subdirectories) and all executables containing `_addon` in their names will be recognized as add-ons.
+You can add many add-ons at once by choosing an add-ons directory via the menu `Add-ons -> Manage add-ons -> Choose add-ons directory`.
+The directory will be scanned (browsing all subdirectories) and all executables with extension `.exe` or `.addon` will be recognized as add-ons.

 ![](images/manage_addons_parameters.png)

 ### Synchronize

 When you add or remove an add-on or change its interface, you have to synchronize Graphite with these modifications.
-You can update your add-ons by via the menu `Externals -> Manage add-ons -> Synchronize and Quit`.
+You can update your add-ons by via the menu `Add-ons -> Manage add-ons -> Synchronize and Quit`.
 One this command applied Then, you have to restart Graphite manually.

 ## Try with an existing add-on